Adult Safeguarding Policy

 Designated Safeguarding Person (DSP)

-Rainbow Pooch Pride believes safeguarding adults at risk is paramount, and strives to keep all adults safe by appointing a nominated Designated Safeguarding Person (DSP).
-This ensures that all who are associated with Rainbow Pooch Pride have direct access to specialist advice and are able to discuss concerns about any adult at risk.
+Rainbow Pooch Pride believes safeguarding all adults is paramount and strives to keep all adults safe by appointing a nominated Designated Safeguarding Person (DSP).
+This ensures that all who are associated with Rainbow Pooch Pride have direct access to specialist advice and are able to discuss concerns about anyone at risk.
 Everyone within the organisation should understand what to do, and where to go to get help, support and advice.

 The DSP will know whether to raise a safeguarding concern with the local authority and will manage any immediate actions to ensure the individual at risk is safe from abuse.
 They are accountable for: